patrick-andrew-jain-taylor/jain-taylor-family-cookbook/_recipes/chicken-and-rice.md

 9. Add 2 1/2 Cups of Jasmine rice.
 Turn temp down to low and cover.
 10. Stir often so it doesn't stick to the pan.
 11. Cook until rice is soft, and liquid is gone (20-25 minutes)[^7]

-12. Serve with Frank's Red Hot.
+> Serve with Frank's Red Hot!

-> Variation with Tofurky Chick'n coming soon!

 [^1]: GG used bone-in.
 [^2]: GG used green.